-- editions: a Reference to Many event resources (see Events) that are editions of the event series.
+• editions: a Reference to Many event resources (see Events) that are editions of the event series.
 Nullable.
+Non-empty.

+Note that no two editions of an event series can be a sub-event of the other.

-Non-empty. - multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the event series.
+• multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the event series.
 See Section multimediaDescriptions.
 Nullable.
 Non-empty.